MarkAdell/my_articles/README.md

 For those unfamiliar with the `filter` function, we will get to that later in the article when we discuss higher-order functions.
 However, even if this is your first time encountering the `filter` function, you will likely understand what's happening as the code is self-descriptive and reads like English.
 And this is the beauty of declarative code.

 We can make the code even more concise using [arrow functions](https://www.w3schools.com/js/js_arrow_function.asp).
-Arrow functions provide a shorter syntax for creating function expressions and are supported in many programming languages, also known as Lambda Expressions.
+Arrow functions provide a shorter syntax for creating function expressions and are supported in many programming languages, also known as *Lambda Expressions*.

 ```javascript
 // Declarative approach using arrow functions